 Conservation and Research

 I work to understand and conserve areas of unique biodiversity through a combination of research, education, and close partnerships with natural resource managers.
 I have a wide variety of interests and experience in topics including road ecology; large herbivore movement, migration, and habitat selection patterns; rangeland monitoring, management, and restoration; and impacts of invasive species, land-use change, and climate change on natural systems.
-I am currently based in Jackson, WY where I am a Conservation Scientist with The Nature Conservancy's Wyoming chapter.
+I am based in Lander, WY where I am a Conservation Scientist with The Nature Conservancy's Wyoming chapter.
 I am also a Research Associate with the Northern Rockies Conservation Cooperative and an Adjunct Associate Professor at the University of Wyoming's Department of Zoology and Physiology and Haub School of Environment and Natural Resources.

-New Study on the Reducing Speed Limits as a Means to Reduce Wildlife-Vehicle Collisions
+Study on Reducing Speed Limits as a Means to Reduce Wildlife-Vehicle Collisions Enters Second Year

-I have recently started a new project, working in close collaboration with WYDOT to test the effectiveness of reducing night time speed limits as a means to reduce wildlife-vehicle collisions.
-Although the idea that reducing speed limits will reduce collisions is logical and popular, it has generally been assumed by transportation managers to have low effectiveness because driver compliance is low.
-However, there have been few well-designed studies on the topic.
-We will be testing the idea comprehensively at six sites in southwestern Wyoming.
+Last year, I started a new project, working in close collaboration with WYDOT, to test the effectiveness of reducing night time speed limits as a means to reduce wildlife-vehicle collisions.
+Although the idea that reducing speed limits will reduce collisions is logical and popular, transportation managers generally feel that it will not work because drivers do not actually slow down.
+There have been few well-designed studies on the topic.
+Last year, we started testing the idea comprehensively at six sites in southwestern Wyoming.
 Whereas last year was mostly baseline data collection (before speed limit reductions were applied), this year, WYDOT has implemented reduced speed limits at all six sites.
 The research team is busy collecting data on vehicle speeds, deer behavior, and deer-vehicle collisions.

-This past May and June, my colleagues and I officially kicked off our new study on the ecological consequences of the big-headed ant (Pheidole megacephala) invasion in the savannas of Kenya, slowly invading plots my colleagues and I set up to test the effects of this invasion.
+The big-headed ant (Pheidole megacephala) invasion continues to march across the savannas of Kenya, slowly invading plots my colleagues and I set up to test the effects of this invasion.
 This ant kills native ants that have a mutualistic partnership with acacia trees: the ants protect the trees against herbivores like elephants (yes, tiny ants deter giant elephants!) and in return the trees give the ants a home and sugary nectar.
 Where the big-headed ant has invaded, the trees no longer have their native ant defenders and are being pushed over by elephants.
 (You can read about my preliminary work on this topic in the New York Times and Science online).
-We are beginning the process of understanding in greater depth what the big-headed ant does to trees, how fast these wildlife-rich savannas are losing trees, and what the consequences are for native wildlife like zebras, gazelles, rhinos, and giraffes.
+We are working to understand in greater depth what the big-headed ant does to trees, how fast these wildlife-rich savannas are losing trees, and what the consequences are for native wildlife like zebras, gazelles, rhinos, and giraffes.